NanashiTheNameless/Zorin-OS-Pro/README.md

 ## This script turns your Zorin OS CORE instance into a Zorin OS PRO instance

-You will have access to all Zorin OS Pro features
+You will have access to all Zorin OS Pro features.

 ### PLEASE NOTE: You will not receive support from https://zorin.com/. if you don't like that you can buy a copy.